Hebe Camargo: Career

 As a singer, Camargo appeared in comedy films by Mazzaropi and starred with Agnaldo Rayol in one of them.
 In the 1950s, she entered television and worked as a presenter in a series on TV Paulista.
 In 1955, Camargo appeared in the first program for women on Brazilian television, O Mundo é das Mulheres (The World belongs to Women), on television in Rio de Janeiro, which aired five times a week.

 In the 1960s, Camargo moved to the Rede Record network, where, for many years, she maintained a top-rated program.
 During the Jovem Guarda era, Hebe gave way to new talent.
-On Easter Sunday, 10 April 1966, the network began broadcasting a Sunday program featuring Camargo as an interviewer.
+On 10 April 1966, the network began broadcasting a Sunday program featuring Camargo as an interviewer.
 This show was sponsored by the Brazilian airline, Varig, with an advertising featuring Camargo.

 Camargo was seen on almost every television station in Brazil, including the Rede Record and Rede Bandeirantes, in the 1970s and 1980s.

 In 1980, after a long hiatus she returned to work as an interviewer.
 From March 1986 to December 2010, Camargo was on the SBT Network, where she presented the television program Hebe, which became one of the network's longest-running programs.
 The show was also broadcast on Rede Tupi and Rede Bandeirantes, and had a spin-off show Hebe por Elas (Hebe for Them) in the early 1990s.
 She also presented Fora do Ar, and participated in Telethon, comedy specials, and Romeu e Julieta, in which she starred with Ronald Golias and Nair Bello.

 In 1995, EMI released a CD of Camargo's greatest hits.
-On Easter Saturday, 22 April 2006, she celebrated her thousandth program on the SBT.
+On 22 April 2006, she celebrated her thousandth program on the SBT.
 She also has participated in social activities, such as taking part in the Cansei movement, a 2007 protest critical of the Brazilian government.